Academic Student Projects

 Supplies for art, video and performance projects, oral history, and education outreach in the local community may also be funded.
 Projects must be primarily academic in nature, although not-for-credit activities can receive support.
 Funds will be awarded to students on a competitive basis.
 Grants are limited to the range $50--$300 per project.
 The ASP grant is not intended to be the sole support for any project.

-There will be multiple proposal deadline dates for the 2012-2013 academic year.
+There will be multiple proposal deadline dates for the 2013 - 2014 academic year.
+Applications are due by 4:00 pm on due date.

 Grants are limited to the range $50-$300 per project.
 The ASP grant is not intended to be the sole support for any project.
 Budgets should reflect the total cost of the project and funding expected from other sources should be shown.
 Each student is limited to one ASP grant per academic year.

-Students apply for project support by submitting an application to the Undergraduate Research Center, at South Trailer C.
+Students apply for project support by submitting an application to the Undergraduate Research Center, in the Library/Academic Commons (room 253A, entrance through the Cumberland Reading Room).

 - The Cover Sheet must be completed, including an endorsement by a faculty member.
 The student and sponsor signatures indicate that the proposal was written by the student.